 Respect the Islamic Traditions During Ramadan

-During Ramadan, eating, drinking, and smoking in public in front of muslims is prohibited.
-Shops don’t sell alcoholic drinks and restaurants usually close between sunrise and sunset.
+During Ramadan, eating, drinking, and smoking in public in front of Muslims is prohibited.
+Shops don’t sell alcoholic drinks, and restaurants usually close between sunrise and sunset.
 After the sunset, however, everything returns to the way it was before Ramadan.

 Embrace Dubai’s Local Traditions During Your Visit

-The Emirati culture has deep connections with the religion of Islam and this has given rise to a wide range of local traditions.
+The Emirati culture has deep connections with the religion of Islam, and this has given rise to a wide range of local traditions.
 As a foreigner, it’s good to familiarize yourself with the local traditions so that you can establish better interactions with the Emiratis.

-People of Dubai will show you more hospitality when they see your respect towards their traditions and will appreciate your effort in embracing their culture.
-For a start, wear a friendly smile and greet someone with the Islamic hello “Assalamu Alaikum” or just a simple “Salam”, and you’ll find them treating you hospitably as if you are one of their acquaintances.
+The people of Dubai will show you more hospitality when they see your respect towards their traditions and will appreciate your effort in embracing their culture.
+For a start, wear a friendly smile and greet someone with the Islamic hello “Assalamu Alaikum” or just a simple “Salam,” and you’ll find them treating you hospitably as if you are one of their acquaintances.
 If you’re curious to learn more, we have gathered a list of basic Arabic words and phrases you must learn in Dubai in another article.

-Do Go Shopping!
+Do Go Shopping in Dubai

 Take the Metro for Transportation When in Dubai

 There are several things you should know about Dubai’s metro.
 As a tourist, you can buy a silver card or a red ticket for paying the metro fare.
-A red ticket expires after 90 days while a silver card remains valid for up to five years.
-Keep in mind though that the fares are charged differently in different districts.
+A red ticket expires after 90 days, while a silver card remains valid for up to five years.
+Keep in mind that fares are charged differently in different districts.
 Also, you don’t need a ticket for children under the age of 5 since they can travel free of charge.

-Bring Your Prescriptions
+Bring Your Prescriptions in Dubai

-Be Mindful of the Timings
+Be Mindful of the Timings in Dubai

 Visit Dubai’s Beautiful Deserts